In Harmony at Hawthorn Primary School

 Since the beginning of the project the children have had experiences most of us could only dream of.
-They have often had the chance to play at Sage Gateshead and have developed a special relationship with our friends from Royal Northern Sinfonia.
-These talented musicians often work alongside our children in school and invite us along to concerts and events at Sage Gateshead.
+They have often had the chance to play at The Glasshouse International Centre for Music and have developed a special relationship with our friends from Royal Northern Sinfonia.
+These talented musicians often work alongside our children in school and invite us along to concerts and events at The Glasshouse International Centre for Music.
 In 2014, an internationally renowned artist, Gina Southgate, spent three days painting pictures of the children while they played.
 These amazing images are displayed all around school.

 As well as welcoming visitors to school, the children have the chance to visit other venues and El Sistema inspired programmes across the country.
 In 2015, a group of children and parents visited the Royal Festival Hall at the Southbank Centre in London where they had the opportunity to watch and meet the world famous, Simon Bolivar orchestra, from Venezuela and their superstar conductor Gustavo Dudamel.
 More recently, during our weekend visit to Liverpool in 2019, the orchestra were thrilled to be joined on stage by Sheku Kanneh-Mason the cellist who won the 2016 Young Musician of the Year.

 Of course, the real stars are the children themselves; it is always incredibly emotional watching the children progress from when they first receive their instruments in year 1, to the young musicians that they become by the time they move on to secondary school at the end of year 6.
 As a school we are incredibly proud of all of our young musicians and their hard work to become young musicians.